What is a Trust?

 You may wish to gift a home to your child or children but fear that it may be lost by the financial imprudence of the child, or by factors beyond your control such as a claim made by a spouse on the divorce of the child.
 Trusts can be used to ensure that assets are protected against the claims of third parties.
 With the use of trusts, the assets can be protected if the beneficiaries are going through a divorce or bankruptcy.
 In addition, you can appoint yourself and/or your spouse as trustee(s) of the trust fund in order to retain control over the asset.

-Trusts can also be created during lifetime as part of a lifetime planning strategy, or on death through what are known as Will Trusts.
+Trusts can be created as part of a lifetime planning strategy, or on death through what are known as Will Trusts.
 This lessens your own wealth and thus reduces your exposure to inheritance tax.
 Additionally, placing assets into a trust can be advantageous for income tax purposes, as individual beneficiaries’ annual income tax-free allowances may be utilised for the reduction or elimination of income tax on rental income, for instance.

 In either case, we can explain to you exactly which type of trust is most suitable for your needs and what the benefits of using such trusts are.
 We have experience in managing trusts and can either work with you regarding the management of the trust or effectively manage the trust on your instruction.